nic-dern/theoretical-limitations-overparameterized-ensembles/README.md

 This repository contains the code to reproduce the experiments in the paper *Theoretical Limitations of Ensembles in the Age of Overparameterization* by Niclas Dern, John P. Cunningham, and Geoff Pleiss ([arXiv link](https://arxiv.org/abs/2410.16201)).

+We will soon add the code for additional experiments we conducted with neural networks.

 ## Table of Contents

 - [Theoretical Limitations of Ensembles in the Age of Overparameterization](#theoretical-limitations-of-ensembles-in-the-age-of-overparameterization)